Dahesor/Leopard-Cat-Forceload-Lib/README.md

 Minecraft handles `forceload` asynchronously, which means a chunk is not immediately available after `forceload`.
 Leopard Cat allows you to specify a list of `on_load` commands that will be executed after the target chunk(s) are fully loaded.

-A ticket can also spcify how long it should last.
+A ticket can also specify how long it should last.

 ## How to Use